 Residency & Fellowship

 The Orthopaedic staff and faculty at Temple University Hospital are made up of fourteen members with expertise in sports medicine, joint reconstruction, spine surgery, hand surgery, foot and ankle surgery, and orthopaedic trauma.
 Combined with our core faculty members at our affiliated institutions (Abington Memorial Hospital, Shriners Children’s Hospital of Philadelphia, and St. Christopher’s Hospital for Children), these surgeons provide a robust experience and education to our residents.

 There are four categorical residency positions available annually.
-Six months of the first year of residency are spent on the within the Orthopaedic Surgery department at Temple University Hospital.
+Six months of the first year of residency are spent within the Orthopaedic Surgery department at Temple University Hospital.
 Three months are spent on the orthopaedic trauma service while also seeing daily consults.
 The remaining 3 months are spent rotating through various orthopaedic subspecialty clinics including trauma, hand, spine, and sports.
 Four months are spent rotating on general surgery services (surgical intensive care unit, plastic surgery, vascular surgery, and trauma).
 The remaining 2 months consist of orthopaedic electives in emergency medicine and anesthesia.

 The second year of the residency is spent at Temple University Hospital in orthopaedics.
 The residents rotate through four services of three months each at Temple.
 These services include: